AyushKashyapII/BitTorrent/README.md

 ## Screenshot

 *(This is a placeholder for you to add your own image!
-After running the program, take a screenshot of the terminal showing the progress bar and successful download, save it in your project directory as `gopherswarm-demo.png`, and this will automatically display it.)*
+After running the program, take a screenshot of your terminal showing the successful download, save it in your project's root directory as `gopherswarm-demo.png`, and this will automatically display it.)*

 ![GoPherSwarm Execution](./gopherswarm-demo.png)